jdodsoncollins/Angular-ngrx-async-demo/README.md

 # Angular & ngrx async demo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+Run `npm install -g @angular/cli` if the Angular CLI is not installed and you would like to have it for serving this project.

 ## Development server